 All class members can vote for their choice as representatives using the ‘first past the post’ system.
-Candidate with most votes is elected!
+The candidates with the most votes are elected!

 How often does the Student Council meet?

-Each Year Group Council meets once a month and the whole Student Council meets once every term.
+Each Year Group Council meets once a month and the whole Student Council may meet at other times during the year.

 Why should I stand as a representative?

 Being a member of the Student Council will help you to build confidence speaking in public, debate issues which matter to you and your class mates and help contribute to school life.

 How does it work?

 Council representatives discuss issues of concern to pupils during form class time and class representatives forward these to the Chair for inclusion on the group’s monthly agenda.